Naaleh is a non-profit organization focused on strengthening the emotional and mental well-being of the Cleveland Jewish community.

 Essie Neuman serves as a qualified behavioral health specialist for the Cleveland community.
 With a background in psychology and special education, Essie brings a unique blend of expertise and compassion to her role.
 She is highly skilled at assessing the individual needs of clients, identifying appropriate community resources, and coordinating referrals to ensure clients receive the support they need.
 Essie is known for her attention to detail and solution-oriented approach, always focused on creating actionable plans that can make a meaningful impact on her clients' lives.
 She is deeply committed to improving the well-being of those she serves, and her ability to connect clients with vital resources plays a crucial role in fostering positive outcomes.
 With her collaborative mindset and dedication to making a difference, Essie is a compassionate advocate for her clients, ensuring they receive the guidance and support needed to achieve their goals and improve their quality of life.

-Qualified Behavioral Health Specialist
+Essie Neuman Qualified Behavioral Health Specialist

 Read Bio